The internet is full of useful online resources for students to navigate their higher education.

 35. Familydoctor.org: Familydoctor is a trusted source for medical answers and advice used by both physicians and consumers.
-The site features physician-reviewed patient education materials, that includes care for the physical, mental, and emotional health of the whole family from newborns to older adults.
+The site features physician-reviewed patient education materials, that include care for the physical, mental, and emotional health of the whole family from newborns to older adults.

 36. Webmd.com: WebMD is one of the most trusted and most visited health websites.
-WebMD feeds you on treatments, tips to ease side effects, symptoms, causes and disease prevention and allows you to check your current health status using its symptom checker.
+WebMD feeds you on treatments, tips to ease side effects, symptoms, causes, and disease prevention and allows you to check your current health status using its symptom checker.

 37. Harvard Health Blog: Harvard Health Blog is one useful site for students.
-Simply sign up to Harvard health blog e-mail newsletter and get helpful tips and guidance for everything from healthier eating to a better night’s sleep…from exercises for building stamina to tricks for boosting memory.
+Simply sign up to the Harvard health blog e-mail newsletter and get helpful tips and guidance for everything from healthier eating to a better night’s sleep…from exercises for building stamina to tricks for boosting memory.
 Plus, practical advice from the doctors of Harvard Medical School.

 38. Healthline.com: Healthline is another source of credible health guides.
-The site tackles every health topics from A – Z and has a symptom checker to help determine possible causes and treatments, and when to see a doctor.
+The site tackles every health topic from A – Z and has a symptom checker to help determine possible causes and treatments, and when to see a doctor.
 All Healthline articles are based on scientific evidence and written by experts.

 39. Sexetc.org: When it comes to sexual health, you may not always be comfortable talking to your doctor (or anyone else) about it.
 That’s why we love reading blogs that provide the information we’re after.
 SexEtc users share their stories and answer frequently asked questions.

 40. Studocu.com: StuDocu is a platform where students share their study materials organized by course or by book.
 You can download free study guides, summaries, exams, lecture notes, assignments, solutions, and much more.